Ke'Bryan Hayes Player Props: Pirates vs. Giants

 Ke'Bryan Hayes At The Plate

-- Hayes is hitting .221 with 12 doubles, three triples, two home runs and 15 walks.
+- Hayes is batting .216 with 12 doubles, three triples, two home runs and 15 walks.

-- In 49 games played this year, he has hit a homer in just two of them.
+- He has gone deep in two of 50 games played this season, and in 0.9% of his plate appearances.

-- Hayes has picked up an RBI in 20.4% of his games this season, with more than one RBI in 8.2% of his games.
-He has also plated three or more runs in three contests.
+- In 20.0% of his games this year, Hayes has had at least one RBI.
+He's picked up more than one in 8.0% and driven in three or more of his team's runs in three contests.

-- In 40.8% of his games this season, he has scored at least once.
-And he's had five games with multiple runs (10.2%).
+- He has scored in 40.0% of his games this season, with two or more runs scored in 10.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.